adcristin/grounded-docs/README.md

 # GroundedDocs

-A document-based Q&A assistant that answers strictly from uploaded documents and refuses to answer when the retrieved content doesn't actually support a response.

----

-## Overview

 GroundedDocs lets you upload PDF or plain-text documents, ask questions, and receive grounded answers with source-mapped citations.
 Its core design principle is a **two-layer defense against hallucination**: a retrieval-level groundedness gate that blocks obviously irrelevant queries using a cross-encoder reranker score threshold, plus a strict generation-level prompt that refuses to answer when the retrieved chunk doesn't contain the actual fact asked—even if it passed the retrieval gate.

 ---